Art-Sells/Arells/Build-Notes.md

 ### Offline (test network transactions daily and verify amounts in DEX UI)
 - Import CBBTC into hpmtester account and test through HPMMASSTester.tsx (compare/contrast MASSTester.tsx api and adjust changes accordingly) (console.log transacton hash always add Fee Funder to new APIs (look at fee funding logic from old APIs))
 - - Problems:
-- - - Prices not reflecting new HAP
+- - - sqrtPrice and CoinGecko prices don't match for supplications
 - - After Problems solved:
+- - - increase fetchVatops intervals to 2 seconds
 - - - Check TXN (and amount in Wallet .json calculate if fees taken)
 - - Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again (break transaction in test files to test this).
 - - replace cVactTa and acVactTas with cVactDat and acVactDat (to USD total)